huggingface/diffusers/docs/source/en/conceptual/contribution.md

 webpage of your fork on GitHub.
 Click on 'Pull request' to send your changes to the project maintainers for review.

-7. It's ok if maintainers ask you for changes.
+7. It's OK if maintainers ask you for changes.
 It happens to core contributors too!
 So everyone can see the changes in the Pull request, work in your local branch and push the changes to your fork.
 They will automatically appear in the pull request.